MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/introduction-01.md

     </html>
     ```

-1. That completes our hosting web page.
+1. The canvas occupies the entire web page.
+That completes our hosting web page.
 At this point, the hosting web page is ready.
 You can open it in any browser and ensure there are no errors shown, though there is no immersive experience yet.

 ## Next steps